 The Great Pyrenees are originally from the Pyrenees mountain region of northern Spain, like their names suggests, and have been guarding sheep in that region for hundreds of years.
 They bark a lot at night when doing their job, can be difficult to train, and even their fanciers admit that they are not good with strangers.

-Breeders and fanciers usually say that the Great Pyrenees is healthy, but he can develop hip dysplasia or bloat like any large breed, and some are prone to patellar luxation (a trick knee).
-If he doesn´t have any problems Great Pyrenees usually live about 10 or 11 years, a good lifespan for such a large dog.
+Breeders and fanciers usually say that the Great Pyrenees is healthy, but they can develop hip dysplasia or bloat like any large breed, and some are prone to patellar luxation (a trick knee).
+If they don't have any problems, Great Pyrenees usually live about 10 or 11 years, a good life span for such a large dog.

-Akbash fanciers appreciate that the dog has low energy and does well spending its day quietly.
-They report that the dog is athletic when it needs to be, but is not hostile and able to think independently.
+Akbash fanciers appreciate that the dog has low energy and does well spending the day quietly.
+They report that the dog is athletic when it needs to be, but it is not hostile and is able to think independently.

 Akbash are hardy, like all livestock guard dogs, and do not have a lot of health problems.
-They can have big dog issues but normally live problem free to about 10 or 11 years old.
+They can have big dog health issues but normally live problem-free to about 10 or 11 years old.

 Like the names suggests, this dog was originally developed in Anatolia.
 They are a strong mountain dog bred in an area of Asia where dogs were expected to protect sheep from wolves, jackals, and bears.
 They will be able to handle foxes, coyotes, and feral dogs easily.

 The Anatolian shepherd looks different than most of the other livestock guard dogs.
 This dog is not pure white, sometimes has a black mask, and has a thicker neck and broader head than some dogs.
 They are big, up to about 70 kilograms, and look even bigger because of their thick mane.